 Answering these questions about your data will ensure that the work you’re doing is not only interesting, but also powerfully useful.

-Why am I investing in text analysis software?
+Why am I investing in text mining tools?

-Choosing to invest in a data mining tool can be a big decision – and a difficult sell – especially when stakeholders aren’t attuned to the limitations or problems with the status quo.
+Choosing to invest in text mining tools can be a big decision – and a difficult sell – especially when stakeholders aren’t attuned to the limitations or problems with the status quo.

 Mapping out the primary objectives for buying can help ensure your investment is successful.
 In the case of data mining tools, these objectives typically fall into one of two categories: